RidhwanHazian/GrabStudent/README.md

 # GrabStudent

 GrabStudent is a web-based platform designed to streamline booking and feedback for students using Grab services.
+This project was created to explore how **Python** can be used to build web applications and is my **first project using Python** for a website.
 The application supports **Customers, Admins, and Drivers**.

 - Customers can book rides, track statuses, and submit feedback.
 - Drivers can view available bookings, select them, update statuses, and notify customers.
 - Admins can oversee all bookings and feedback.

 ---